Registration requirements

 5 | Acupuncture Techniques |

-Clinical Competency Assessment (CCA)
+Phase 2: Clinical Competency Assessment (CCA) from 2027

 Changes to Singapore Acupuncturists Registration Examination (SARE)